 Ash trees throughout the Village have been marked with a green ribbon stating, “EAB Kills Ash.”
 Ashes identified with the green ribbon have the potential to be already infested.
 In 2009, the emerald ash borer was confirmed to be in neighboring Green Bay.
-In 2016 EAB has been confirmed in Brown County in De Pere, Glenmore, Green Bay and Morrison.
+More recently EAB has been confirmed in Brown County in De Pere, Glenmore, Green Bay, Ashwaubenon, Allouez and Morrison.
 While no trees in the Village have been diagnosed with the emerald ash borer yet, EAB is quickly spreading across the state of Wisconsin and it is inevitable that all ash trees will become infested with the beetle and eventually die.
 This approaching loss of ash trees will cause a drastic change to Bellevue's tree population.
 Ribbons remain on trees until they fall off or are removed.

 Tree inspections will be conducted to evaluate ash trees in the Village.
 Through the use of an aerial lift, the Village Forester inspects ash tree crowns and takes branch samples from street and park trees.
 The photo above shows sampling at Josten park.

 Trees are cool!
-As shown above, fifteen residents took a walk with Vijai Pandian, UW Horticulture Extension agent to learn how to identify ash and other unique trees for backyard landscape and their site requirements.
+As shown above, fifteen residents took a walk with Vijai Pandian, UW Horticulture Extension agent, through the UW Extension arboretum in Bellevue to learn how to identify ash and other unique trees for backyard landscape and their site requirements.

-Residents seeking more information about the emerald ash borer including alternatives to ash and EAB treatment methods are encouraged to view the websites located here.
+Residents seeking more information about the emerald ash borer including alternatives to ash and EAB treatment methods are encouraged to view he EAB Helpful Resources page.